Nantor/setup-YDKJ/readme.md

 ### Your version is missing?
 At the moment I have only access to the versions above.
-So if you want, that yor version also work, join me or send me a message.
+So if you want, that your version also work, join me or send me a message.
 I will try my best to get ot work.